AB-Coder96/Gitwho/README.md

 }
 ```

-The file is created automatically; you rarely need to touch it.
+The file is created and maintained automatically by the script.
+You can edit it manually if you like, just keep the structure.

 ---

-## 📝 License
+## License

-MIT – see **LICENSE**.
+MIT – see **LICENSE** for details.

 ---

-## 🤝 Contributing
+## Contributing

-PRs welcome!
-Please keep new dependencies to a minimum so the script stays drop‑in simple.
+Issues and PRs are welcome.
+Please keep the script dependency‑free so it remains a single‑file drop‑in tool.